 Use Dish Soap To Clean Appliances

 When it comes to cleaning my appliances I ditch expensive or chemical filled products that will be near my food.
-I use dish soap and a microfiber cloth depending on what I am cleaning I might use a soft scrubber too.
+I use dish soap and a microfiber cloth depending on what I am cleaning I might use a scour pad too.

 Use the soapy cloth to do the initial wipe down of the appliances then rinse the soap out of the cloth and wipe down your appliances to remove the soap.
 I find this leaves my appliances shiny and without any residue at all.

 The dish soap will cut through any burnt on food or grease splatter easily.
 It’s also safer to use than most heavy duty cleaning products that not only put chemicals into the air you’re breathing while cleaning, but they aren’t safe around food.

 Finally, make sure you empty your trash and recycling every single day.
 This will reduce any smells in your home and make your home look cleaner.

 Use smaller trash bags and a smaller can if necessary.
 You can also save some money by instead putting a hook under your sink and just using the plastic bags you get from the grocery store if you don’t use reusable bags.

 I created this kitchen deep cleaning checklist to help me remember all the little things that should be done.
 About once a month I go through and do what’s on this checklist from top to bottom.
 It takes me about an hour to accomplish.

 What do you hate about cleaning your kitchen?
 Let me know in the comments below.
 Follow me on Pinterest for more like this and be sure to pin this to your cleaning boards.